 Once you arrive in Zermatt, head to the Gornergrat which is located at an altitude of 3,089 metres to soak in panoramic views of the mountains.
-Gornergrat Bahn which is Europe’s highest open air electric clog railway, transports visitors from Zermatt to Gornergrat in 33 minutes.
+Gornergrat Bahn which is Europe’s highest open-air electric clog railway transports visitors from Zermatt to Gornergrat in 33 minutes.

-The Gornergrat’s observation platform is open all year round.
-You can stay here for the evening if you like – enjoying fine dining on mountain top (known as sunset dinners in the summer and moonlight dinners in the winter).
+Gornergrat’s observation platform is open all year round.
+You can stay here for the evening if you like – enjoying fine dining on the mountaintop (known as sunset dinners in the summer and moonlight dinners in the winter).

 Or you can explore the old town and dine in their finest restaurants whilst enjoying the views of Matterhorn.

 If you are visiting in winter, you can enjoy the many outdoor rinks in the city, with natural and picturesque backdrops.